ladooniani/Axial-suspension-carousel-rotation-mechanism-device/README.md

 # Description

-The device provides installation on the vertical rope, passing through the axis and rotating suspended objects with a uniformly distributed weight on the ends of triangular disc tubes construction.
+The device provides installation on the vertical rope, passing through the axis, and rotation of suspended objects uniformly distributed weight on the ends of triangular disc construction.

  # Device